thehumanwall/initiative_tracker/README.md

 todo:
 - copy over to form pattern to initiative tab
+- make this work with docker through podman so it can be ran on anything
 - figure out why app is rendering multiple times on load
 - update initiative_items table to have description field
-- add team_initiative_items table that links initiative_items to teams
+- add team_initiative_items table that links initiative_items to `teams
 - add team_initiative_items_audit table that tracks updates to initiative item updates for teams
 - add chart.js to the repo and build up POC with dummy data